ThemeBoy/SportsPress/readme.txt

 * Fix - Error in event results if team was deleted.
 * Fix - Remove deprecated function in PHP 7.0.
 * Fix - Non-numeric errors in PHP 7.1.
-* Tweak - Icons not rendering when frontend stylesheet is active.
-* Tweak - Remove underline from icon links in frontend stylesheet.
-* Tweak - Change competition and season placeholders in events to "None".
-* Tweak - Enable horizontal scrolling on large tables in admin.

 = 2.2.3 =
 * Fix - Placeholders for non-numeric values in player list displaying as zero.